ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <div class="text-block">
 The western part of the island is a great place to spot the sunset.
-Not far from our house there is a street called Avinguda des Pont d'en Gil - you could see Mallorca from there and it has stunning sunset views.
+Not far from our house there is a street called Avinguda des Pont d'en Gil - you can see Mallorca from there and it has stunning sunset views.
 </div>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">